umranyaman/altSplicing/README.md

 altSplicing is an R package for detecting alternative splicing events from long-read RNA-seq data.
 The package provides functions for extracting junctions from GTF files, visualizing each transcript with all the annotations, and predicting alternative splicing events based on count data per transcript.

+### Note that this is an ongoing work and updates to the code and notebooks may occur.

 # Installation

 You can install the latest version of altSplicing from GitHub using the devtools package: